17-day mountain bike trip in Western Uganda

 Accommodation: Bush Lodge Kazinga Channel

-• Day 7: Rest Day in Queen Elizabeth National Park
+• Day 7: Rest day in Queen Elizabeth

 Meals: Breakfast, lunch, dinner